 Many married couples who have planned for retirement believe they are in a comfortable financial position.
 The mortgage is paid off on the home or their rent is a reasonable amount; they have managed to save some money and have invested it wisely, and they have Social Security retirement benefits, a pension, and distributions from an IRA or a 401(k) plan.

 However, when the need for nursing home care arises, suddenly financial stability is out the window.
 Who can afford to pay up to $15,000 per month (or more) on nursing home care?
 Savings evaporate quickly, and monthly income is often totally inadequate to cover all the expenses.

 In addition, if the couple’s assets are being used up to pay for the ill spouse’s care, what does this mean for well spouse?
 Medicaid makes allowances for the assets and income of well spouses, as described below.
 The allowances work for some people, but leave many others in an extremely vulnerable financial position.

 Transferring Assets Between Spouses to Qualify One for Medicaid

 In order for the ill spouse to achieve Medicaid eligibility (assume it’s ‘he’ this time), he can transfer his assets to the well spouse (known as the “community” spouse, and let’s make it ‘her’).
 Medicaid does not penalize one spouse for transferring assets to the other spouse.
-If the ill spouse’s assets are below $15,150, he will then be eligible for Medicaid.
+If the ill spouse’s assets are below $15,750 (in 2020), he will then be eligible for Medicaid.
 However, there’s a catch: if the well spouse’s assets are above a certain level, called the “Community Spouse Resource Allowance” (CSRA), Medicaid will look to the well spouse to contribute to the ill spouse’s care until her assets fall below the CSRA.
-The CSRA is calculated by a formula, and is not the same for everyone, but the maximum CSRA in 2018 is $123,600.
+The CSRA is calculated by a formula, and is not the same for everyone, but the maximum CSRA in 2020 is $128,640.